Seven pitfalls to avoid in logistics contract management

 The final pitfall is in fact the most common one.
 There is often an unclear barrier for shippers to terminate a contract and change suppliers.
 This can be caused by a variety of reasons, such as reluctance to enter into a demanding move project, good relations with the provider, or the fear of service disruption for example.
 The incumbent logistics provider is familiar with the procedures and methods used by the shipper, and the people involved on both sides know each other well.
 The more long-standing the relationship, the more disappointing the service needs to become before that relationship is ended.
 In such a case, it should be clear how the existing contract can be terminated effectively when a fruitful long-term collaboration is no longer viable.
 Include the exit criteria in the contract.
 Furthermore, create a step-by-step build-up of the relationship.
 Let the provider first prove that it can meet the standards that have been set before further integrating the processes and systems.

 Contracts are usually regarded as lengthy, bulky and complex legal documents.
 When contracts are well-structured so that their contents are clearly visible, they become great control instruments.
-Logistics contract managers from both the shipper and the provider should not need to frequently refer to the legal text and small print, since the basis for daily operation should flow from within the well-defined boundaries of the contract.
+Logistics contract managers from both the shipper and the provider should not need to frequently refer to the legal text and small print, as the basis for daily operations should flow from within the well-defined boundaries of the contract.

 About the author